 - Add the chicken back into the pan, along with the sliced carrots, and about half a bottle of white wine.
 The wine should reach just up to the tops of the chicken pieces, but the chicken should not be fully submerged to the point that you can't see the top of the chicken.
 Place a lid on the pan and cook over medium-low heat for 35 minutes.

-- Remove the lid from the pan and add in the cream.
+- Remove the lid from the pan and stir in the cream.
 Add a pinch of salt and pepper, then give the mixture a stir.
-Raise the heat to medium and let the mixture simmer and bubble away for another 10 minutes.
+Raise the heat to medium-high and let the mixture simmer and bubble away for another 10 minutes.
 Spoon the sauce over the chicken a couple of times as the sauce simmers for those 10 minutes.
 Taste test the sauce for salt, and add more if needed.

 - Garnish the dish with fresh chopped parsley and serve with a side of crusty French bread.